wernerglinka/metalsmith-prism/README.md

 ## Language support

 Supports all programming languages that have a corresponding Prism.js component file.
 Component files are found in the [Prism.js `components` directory](https://github.com/PrismJS/prism/tree/master/components).

+### JSON

-> JSON syntax highlighting is enhanced using the following syntax definition
+JSON syntax highlighting is enhanced using the following syntax definition

 >
 ``` js